g1thubhack3r/DevelopersGame/README.md

 1. Clone the repository
 2. Run `make` in cloned repository's directory
 ## ToDo:
+- Complete rewrite of weapons(enum class to struct)
+- mod support
 - Complete main levels(2D map)
 - Multiplayer mode (intend to use Python because of it can cross-platform)
 - Write level system